CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

 <p>In relation to any data that you provide us, we are known as the ‘data controller’. </p>

-<p>If you would like to make a complaint about our handling of your data, or for further information, please contact UCL’s Data Protection Officer data-protection@ucl.ac.uk.</p>
+<p>If you would like to make a complaint about our handling of your data, or for further information, please email UCL’s Data Protection Officer data-protection@ucl.ac.uk.</p>

 <h2>The data we collect</h2>